ar-kie/pMG-in-SCZ-WGCNA/README.md

 # SZ-lncRNA-mRNA-WGCNA-in-human-pMGs

-# lncRNA-mRNA co-expression networks in human primary microglia analyzed on schizophrenia-associated lncRNAs and mRNAs.

-# Contact: raphael (dot) kubler (at) mssm (dot) edu
+# Repository for additional supplementary materials: (1) GO-terms by module; (2) schizophrenia-associated lncRNAs and mRNAs that we identified to be microglia marker genes